Is Your Team High Performing? Ask These 5 Questions to Find Out

 4. Do you take breathers?

-Good collaboration and high-performance needs time and space.
+Good collaboration and high performance need time and space.
 “The answer is not to pedal faster, but to take the time to question and think faster,” Qureshi explains.

 Action: Reflect on your and the team’s definitions of productivity and activity.
 Align on the definition for each, and then work towards prioritising productivity over activity each day.